SAP-samples/cap-local-development-workshop/exercises/06/README.md

 Note the websocket address given: `ws://127.0.0.1:9229/<process-guid>`.

-That port 9229 is the default for Node.js debugging connections; let's see for ourselves that it's listening for connections:
+👉 That port 9229 is the default for Node.js debugging connections; let's see for ourselves, in another terminal session, that it's listening for connections:

 ```bash
 netstat -atn | grep LISTEN